jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Usually, I would go chronologically through all my notes starting with the first participant and ending with the most recent one—though any other scheme will suffice as well.
-Just be sure, that you know with which data you dealt with already and with which you did not.
+Just be sure that you know with which data you dealt with already and with which you did not.

 When filling the data in the structure, you may notice that you need to